 I’m a big fan of zucchini and the meat sauce combined with the cheese made this recipe very comforting without being too heavy.

 I’ve since altered this recipe to include the sauce from my lasagna made with cottage cheese and it’s made this recipe even easier and more delicious!

 If you’re looking for a way to enjoy lasagna without all of the carbs from the noodles, or just want a healthier dinner option, these zucchini boats are for you!

-BROWN 1 pound ground beef and 2 cloves garlic, minced in a small amount of oil.
+Brown 1 pound ground beef and 2 cloves of minced garlic.
+Drain off the excess fat.

-ASSEMBLE the boats by brushing both sides of the zucchini with 2 teaspoons of olive oil.
 Place the zucchini in a large 9 x 13 baking dish.
-Fill each boat with an equal amount of 1 (12 ounce) carton of cottage cheese.
+Fill each boat with an equal amount of cottage cheese (12 ounces total).

-CAREFULLY pour the meat sauce over the zucchini.
-Cover the baking dish with foil and place in the oven.
-Bake for 30 minutes.
+Carefully pour the meat sauce over the zucchini.
+Cover the baking dish with foil and bake for 30 minutes.

 Recipe Tips and Substitutions